celo-org/celo-exchange-bot/README.md

+---
+**IMPORTANT: This project is not currently being maintained.
+If you want to use please check and update dependencies to solve potential security vulneratibilites of old dependencies**
+---

 # CELO <-> stable token Exchange Bot

 Uses an Azure Key Vault HSM wallet to periodically exchange CELO for stable tokens (specifying a maximum amount, and minimum rate) using the Exchange smart contract and transfer the stable token to a target wallet address.